spotware/CLI-references/README.md

 `--limit-range` is the slippage allowance applied once the stop price of an `order place-stop-limit` order fires.
 It belongs to stop-limit orders only; `order place-market` takes no range flag.

+### Stop-order trigger semantics

+`order place-stop` and `order place-stop-limit` take their trigger level through `--stop-price`.
+That price is the whole of the trigger definition for both commands.

+### Order and position identification

+Orders and positions are referenced by the numeric identifiers passed to `--order` and `--position`.
+No order or position command accepts a comment or label field.

 ### Confirmation flags

 `--yes`/`-y` skips confirmation prompts. `--all` targets every applicable entity (`stop`, `order cancel`, `position close`, `alert delete`).
 Both also work as the last positional argument inside the interactive shell (`> position close all yes`).